ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingADrawer/README.md

 ### Done

-Play the Unity Scene, you will notice the drawer automatically snaps to its closed position.
+Play the Unity scene, you will notice the drawer automatically snaps to its closed position.
 You will also notice pulling the drawer opens it out to until the drawer reaches the maximum limit.

 ![Opening The Drawer In The Unity Scene](assets/images/OpeningTheDrawerInTheUnityScene.png)

-[Add the Tilia.Interactions.Interactor.Unity]: https://github.com/ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/tree/master/Documentation/HowToGuides/AddingAnInteractor
+[Add the Tilia.Interactions.Interactor.Unity -> Interactions.Interactor]: https://github.com/ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/tree/master/Documentation/HowToGuides/AddingAnInteractor/README.md
 [Install the Tilia.Interactions.Controllables.Unity]: ../Installation/README.md
 [Unity]: https://unity3d.com/